 EHH Program

-The Homeless Prevention Program is a state program authorized under Wisconsin Statutes § 16.303.
-HPP can be used for rapid re-housing, homelessness prevention, and administrative costs.
+The Homelessness Prevention Program (HPP) is a state program authorized under Wisconsin Statutes § 16.303.
+HPP can be used for homelessness prevention and administrative costs.

 Eligible Activities